Propagant/Poly-Engine/README.md

 ![PolyEngine_Wide](https://user-images.githubusercontent.com/22862602/67622753-950e6780-f81d-11e9-95f9-f547ce37bd7c.png)\
-Universal 2D engine with integrated visual custom programming language written in C#
+Universal 2D engine with integrated visual custom programming language written in C# using .NET framework

 Poly Engine is a universal 2D engine with integrated custom procedural programming language in text & visual form.
 The engine allows user to create basic simulations, operations, prototypes, presentations & games by creating logical node-branches in built-in visual programming language or writing directly in source code.
 Poly Engine is fully ready for beginners and new programmers as a clear & simple introduction to the computer mathematics & algorithms with fun way.
 The engine also allows user to build project as a standalone-executable program, which makes the app accessible for anyone.
 The style of the visual programming is very similar to the Unreal Engine Blueprints & [Scratch](https://scratch.mit.edu/).
 Syntax & semantics of the integrated language can be compared to C, PHP, VBS or Python.